Cost of Living in Dubai

 The cost of living in Dubai can get out of hold due to the augmented use of transport services.

-2. Travel and Transport
+Monthly Cost of Travel and Transport

 Dubai transport service options are as vast as the city itself, breaking the transport system into public buses, metros, and private taxis.
 In addition, the transport-providing companies are another immensely spread system across Dubai, providing both employment and services.